daringer/asus-fan/README.md

 ASUS (Zenbook) fan(s) control and monitor kernel module.

+**This project is obsolete, I neither own a relevant device anymore nor I see actual use for this module anymore.**

 <a href="https://www.buymeacoffee.com/daringer" target="_blank"> <img src="https://cdn.buymeacoffee.com/buttons/lato-green.png" alt="Buy Me A Coffee Or Beer" height=22></a>

 - [Compatibilty](#compatibilty)